Call It Courage: Plot / summary

 The book Call It Courage is a novel of 116 pages.
 It is about a boy who tries to overcome his fear of the sea.

 Call It Courage is a story set in the Pacific Islands.
-It chronicles the journey of Mafatu, the son of the chief of Hikueru Island, Tavana Nui.
+It chronicles the journey of Mafatu (literal translation: "Stout Heart"), the son of the chief of Hikueru Island, Tavana Nui.
 Mafatu is afraid of the sea due to witnessing his mother die while he was a young child, which makes him a shame to his father, and referred to as a coward among his tribe.
 Mafatu takes a dugout canoe and sets sail into the ocean without knowing where he will end up.
 He is caught in a storm and the canoe is lost.
 He lands on a deserted island and learns to hunt and fish for himself, along with his companions Uri, a small yellow dog, and Kivi, an albatross.

 Soon Mafatu finds a sacrificial altar built by cannibals from a neighboring island.
 Mafatu realizes he has inhabited the island for about a week and begins designing his escape by making a canoe.
 He gathers things he will need to survive a trip across the ocean.
 He finds a spearhead on the terrible altar and, after attaching it to a shaft, uses it for hunting and defense.

 After a number of encounters with natural foes, including a hammerhead shark, a wild boar, and an octopus, all of which he successfully kills, this is when he realizes he is gaining courage and learning to deal with the things that have frightened him.
 The cannibals return and he makes a daring escape from them, returning home at last to his village.
 The experience has transformed him into an imposing figure.
 His father does not recognize him at first, but then he proudly accepts him on his return.
 Mafatu's story is told throughout the ages to the future generations by his tribe's people.
 The book has five chapters and 92 readable pages.